xnyan/domino/azure/README.md

 # Experimental Settings for Domino

-The exp folder contains the cluster creating settings and scripts for the experiments for the Domino paper.
+The exp folder contains the cluster settings and scripts for the experiments for the Domino paper.

 For example, the following commands will create a cluster with 9 datacenters and 3 replicas in North America.